CloudGeometry/cg-devx-core/QUICKSTART.md

    to set up an IAM account,
    and [this guide](https://docs.aws.amazon.com/IAM/latest/UserGuide/tutorial_cross-account-with-roles.html) to grant it `AdministratorAccess`.
-4. The security credentials for this account, which enables CGDevX to use it.
+4. The security credentials for this account, which enables CG DevX to use it.
    Use [this guide](https://docs.aws.amazon.com/IAM/latest/UserGuide/security-creds.html#access-keys-and-secret-access-keys)
    to
    get your access keys.